 STEM challenges are a fantastic way for children to learn in a hands-on, interactive way, hopefully sparking a curiosity and passion for science and technology.

-My ever growing collection of STEM challenges are free to download and cover a wide range of topics from creating a bed for the Princess and the Pea to designing a machine to clean rubbish from the ocean.
+My ever-growing collection of STEM challenges is free to download and covers a wide range of topics, from activities linked to stories like creating a bed for the Princess and the Pea to real world problems like designing a machine to clean rubbish from the ocean.

 Most of the challenges use inexpensive and simple materials you probably already have at home, so you can get started straight away.